 “The coverage of important historical events such as Renaissance and Industrial Revolution has been reduced by more than half,” he said.

 He also said certain historical personalities, such as Yap Ah Loy (the third Kapitan China of Kuala Lumpur), were not given due recognition.

 Yap played a major role in the development of Kuala Lumpur as a commercial and tin-mining centre, particularly after the fire of 1881,” he said, adding that the Form Two history textbook had only one sentence on Yap as “one of the persons responsible for developing Kuala Lumpur”.

-In the age of broadband internet and satellite TV, learning the history is no longer confined to school books.
+In the age of broadband internet and satellite TV, learning is no longer confined to school books.
 There is more than one avenue from where one can learn what had happened in the past.

-Do we strip away the wealthy facts of history from the other civilizations and the original immigrants and only focus on what happened in Malaysia long, long time and the people who been here before the British?
+Do we strip away the wealthy facts from the other civilizations and the original immigrants and only focus on what happened in Malaysia long, long time and the people who been here before the British?

 Yes, facts have been written and rewritten by the majority, by those who have won over major conflicts, by those in power and those with the money.
-Just imagine how our history books would look like if the Nazis have won the Second World War or if Parameswara have not decided to escape from Singapore and founded the Sultanate of Malacca?
+Just imagine how our books would look like if the Nazis have won the Second World War or if Parameswara has not decided to escape from Singapore and founded the Sultanate of Malacca?

-It does not matter that “5 out of 10 chapters of the Form Four history textbook deal with Islamic history” – it is still part of our history but what is needed is that history (no matter which area of the civilizations or era) is presented as whole and in a truthful manner, as close as possible.
+It does not matter that “5 out of 10 chapters of the Form Four history textbook deal with Islamic history” – it is still part of our past but what is needed is that the facts (no matter which area of the civilizations or era) is presented as a whole and in a truthful manner, as close as possible.

 We should not let the young ones look back and see things differently.